Logs¶

 .

-files however can be used in conjunction with the AMI log viewer to visualize information about the sesion.
-This can be useful for troubleshooting if you are noticing performance issues, providing insight into memory usage, messages, run time, etc.
+files can be used in conjunction with the AMI log viewer to visualize information about the sesion.
+If you are experiencing performance issues, these files can be used to troubleshoot by providing insight into memory usage, messages, run time, etc.

 The log viewer provides charts detailing the following areas: